iljaSL/darkly/README.md

 Using regex to limit or validate data can help to limit this vulnerability or by avoiding to including parameters into the query string.
 Also use a server-side validation to compare the data with all inputs.

-## Sensitive Information in Source Code & Cross-Site Request Forgery
+## Sensitive Information in Source Code and Cross-Site Request Forgery

 Let's focus on the other enumeration findings.
 Going through the page (of course with the console open!!!), I noticed some crazy amount of comments on the copyright  page.
 Most if it was in french, but there were two interesting comments in english.